The Leaf, Root & Fruit guide to Covid-19 Panic Induced Edible Gardening 12

 Growing your own food has many benefits.
 The food tastes better and is more nutrient dense.
 Growing food connects you to nature and is very rewarding.
 Gardening has physical and mental health benefits.
 Recent Coronavirus (Covid-19) panic buying and empty supermarket shelves have now given us another reason to grow our own food.

 Our own household is relatively self-sufficient at this time of the year.
 It’s an abundant time in the garden.
-We’re picking boxes of fruit and veggies every day and preserving them for the lean winter ahead.
+We’re picking boxes of fruit and vegetables every day and preserving them for the lean winter ahead.

 Not everyone invests the time that we do into growing their own food.
 So I’ve put together this action plan to help others prepare.
 It should help kick start your edible gardening and make your household more resilient during the current crisis.